 ARIZONA STATE UNIVERSITY

 Arizona State University (ASU) is one of the premier metropolitan public research universities in the nation.
-As of Fall 2017, ASU had a total enrollment of over 103,000 students.
+As of Fall 2019, ASU had a total enrollment of over 119,000 students.
 The state system also includes the University of Arizona in Tucson and Northern Arizona University in Flagstaff.
 ASU is a federation of unique colleges, schools, departments, and research institutes that comprise close-knit but diverse academic communities that are international in scope.
-ASU champions intellectual and cultural diversity, and welcomes students from all 50 states and more than one hundred nations.
+ASU champions intellectual and cultural diversity and welcomes students from all 50 states and more than one hundred nations.
 ASU has 17 colleges and schools.
-Its six campuses are in Tempe; Glendale (ASU West campus); the Downtown Phoenix Campus (DPC), which includes the College of Nursing and Health Innovation; Mesa (the ASU Polytechnic campus); the Thunderbird School of Global Management (also in Glendale), and Skysong Innovations (a collaboration with the City of Scottsdale that has helped launch or accelerate dozens of start-up companies in the United States and abroad and promotes use-inspired research).
+Its six campuses are in Tempe, Glendale (ASU West campus), downtown Phoenix (which includes Edson College), Mesa (ASU Polytechnic campus), and Scottsdale (Skysong Innovations).
 ASU also has a virtual campus: ASU Online, whose graduate programs are ranked as among the best in the country.
 Arizona Learning Centers are located at Lake Havasu City and Eastern Arizona College; ASU Online offers a wide range of online degrees, online courses, and distance-learning programs and certificate programs for undergraduates and graduates.
 Thunderbird School of Global Management became a unit of the ASU knowledge enterprise in 2015, bringing with it 70 years of history and international accolades for executive education; it is among the top-ranked global business education institutions.

-ASU has opened its California Center; it is not an academic center or campus but rather “will provide ASU with a location in the Los Angeles area to connect with prospective students and their parents, offer enhanced academic and internship experiences for current ASU students, engage with alumni and strengthen connections between ASU’s entrepreneurial faculty and the . . .
+The recently opened ASU California Center is not an academic center or campus but rather “will provide ASU with a location in the Los Angeles area to connect with prospective students and their parents, offer enhanced academic and internship experiences for current ASU students, engage with alumni and strengthen connections between ASU’s entrepreneurial faculty and the . . .
 Southern California innovation ecosystem” (https://asunews.asu.edu/20130321_asucaliforniacenter).

 ● Federal research agency profiles